 Whereas a standard box spring comes as one whole piece, a split box spring comes in two sections to make up the size of your mattress.
 Unlike a mattress, a box spring can't be squished into submission to fit through narrow halls and doorways.
 If you have a queen size bed or larger, and narrow halls in your home, you may need to purchase a split queen box spring.
 A split box spring does cost slightly more than a one-piece model; however, the ease of moving them makes up for the extra expense.
 A split box spring will require support in the center of the bed frame, so ensure your bed frame will accommodate this type of box spring.

 Box springs come with many options, including ones with densely packed coils as well as boxes with hypoallergenic fabrics, organic fabrics, and natural fillers.
 If you come across a cheap box spring that looks very similar to a higher priced one, read the fine print; there could be major differences in spring type, fibers, or other parts of the box spring.

+Always take a good look at the mattress and box spring set.
 Often, manufacturers sell these combinations according to consumer popularity or as a promotional offer.
-With these packaged deals, it's possible to get a box spring for a significantly less amount than the full retail selling price.
-Plus, the combo set may be under the same warranty terms, making maintenance easy and affordable.
+With these packaged deals, it's possible to get a box spring for significantly less than the retail price.
+Plus, the set may be under the same warranty terms, making maintenance easy and affordable.